 - Create content that interests your customers and potential customers.
 Try to solve their problems and difficulties.
 Demonstrate to them how you can offer them some assistance to get solve their challenges.

 - Your content should be to the point and straightforward.
-Your content needs to be educational in a way that will not waster your visitors’ time.
+Your content needs to be educational in a way that will not waste your visitors’ time.
 Keep in mind, most online visitors are usually in a hurry.

 - Add a picture.
 It’s important to include a photograph of your company staff or your group president somewhere on the homepage.
 This helps in creating customer confidence and trust among your potential clients.
 Photos are important in building credibility.
 Avoid stock photos if possible.

 - Have a clear call to action.
 Where do the links on your homepage lead to?
-To get in touch with you for free consultation?
+To get in touch with you for a free consultation?
 To purchase a product?
 Ensure your call to action is precise, brief and simple to find.

 Once your homepage is optimized for your business, then continue and improve the remaining areas of your website.
 The more emphasis you put on aligning your website with your overall business strategy the better your site will perform.